hypervel/hypervel.org/docs/docs/events.md

 ## Dispatching Events

 To dispatch an event, you may call the static `dispatch` method on the event.
-This method is made available on the event by the `LaravelHyperf\Bus\Dispatchable` trait.
+This method is made available on the event by the `Hypervel\Bus\Dispatchable` trait.
 Any arguments passed to the `dispatch` method will be passed to the event's constructor:

 ```php
 <?php